husain24524/husain24524.github.io/ajsn/images/additions.md

 create a script.js and move as many scripts as possible

-add images and text from edu email add info to buildings.html fix maskan mawaid copyrighted text add multiple images for each builiding
+add text for maktabat and admin create link to saahat

 create new feedback modal and
 make feedback modal appear at bottom right of page